 Step 4: In the meantime, prepare the filling for the empanadas.
 Simply brown chorizo and remove from heat.
 Drain excess grease, if needed, and stir in remaining ingredients.

-It’s time to fill and seal the empanadas.
+It’s time to fill and seal chorizo empanadas.

 - Step 5.
 Roll the dough and fill the empanadas.
 Using a rolling pin and a floured surface, roll the dough to 1/8 inch thick.
 Cut the dough into circles.
 I used a 4-inch mini tart pan to cut my circles.